klorealf/implement-enumerable-challenge/README.md

 ### Restrictions:  Do Not Use Most Array and Enumerable Methods
 In this challenge, we're not going to utilize much of Ruby's built-in array functionality.
-We're only allowed to call two methods on array objects:  `#[]` and `#length`.
-We are free to use other Ruby keywords and methods.
-For example, we'll need to loop through the array so we might consider `loop` or  `while`.
+When we're using an array, we're only going to use `Array#[]` and `Array#length`.
+When we need to loop through the array we might consider `loop` or  `while`.

 ```ruby
 numbers = [1, 6, 3, 7, 9]